CommonAccord/Cmacc-Org/Doc/S/About/Conference/Theme/Legal_ObjectModel_0.md

 Ti=Object Model for a legal World

 0.sec="Object model" is a mouthful for many.
-In the context of CommonAccord, it can be understood as the classification and organization of files in the system.
-At the top level, we have something like:
+In the context of CommonAccord, it can be understood as the organization of files on a hard drive  At the top level, we have something like:

 1.sec=<a href="index.php?action=list&file=U/id/">Persons</a> (individuals, legal persons, roles and pseudonyms)